 Please sit only in designated study stations.
 We have removed some furniture so that you can study and still maintain six feet of physical distance from others.
 Wipe down your station before and after use.
 Do not move furniture.

-You will be able to use the library reservation system to book a virtual interview or study room on the 3rd floor.
+You will be able to use the library reservation system to book a study room on the 3rd floor.
 Individual study rooms on the 4th floor remain on a first come, first served basis.

 Masks are required